What Government Agencies Still Use SIC Codes?

 - Is SIC still used by the U.S. government?

 Yes.
-SIC is still used in some government systems and references (for example, SEC EDGAR issuer classification and OSHA SIC reference tools), and it persists in legacy datasets and regulatory continuity contexts. - Do I need SIC for official federal reporting?
+SIC is still used in some government systems and references, such as SEC EDGAR issuer classification and OSHA SIC reference tools, and it persists in legacy datasets and regulatory continuity contexts. - Do I need SIC for official federal reporting?

 Many datasets span decades.
 SIC is preserved for longitudinal comparability and legacy system compatibility, even when newer periods adopt NAICS. - Are extended SIC or 8-digit NAICS codes official?

-Use a documented conversion workflow, then validate results by comparing the definition boundaries for the specific establishment activity.
-Start here: SIC to NAICS Conversion and NAICS to SIC Conversion.
+Use a documented conversion workflow, then validate results by comparing definition boundaries for the specific establishment activity.
+Start with SIC to NAICS Conversion and NAICS to SIC Conversion.

 Next steps